Neonpool: Reimagining cryptocurrency transaction pools for lightweight clients and IoT devices

 Nodes may receive a transaction announcement multiple times but only accept it the first time they receive it.
+This functionality is essential in cryptocurrency networks to minimize traffic overhead and prevent infinite loops by ensuring that transactions are broadcast only upon first receipt.
 In both Bitcoin and \textit{Neonpool-BTC}, if a transaction with the same \texttt{txHash} has already been received, it is discarded.
 If the transaction is determined to be new, the complete transaction is requested via a \textit{transaction} message.
-When received, the complete transaction \textit{txBTC} undergoes syntax, validity (valid transaction signatures, availability of sufficient funds etc), and semantics checks in both Bitcoin and \textit{Neonpool-BTC}.
-Then the transaction is checked to detect double-spends.
+When received, the complete transaction \textit{txBTC} undergoes syntax, validity (valid transaction signatures, availability of sufficient funds, etc.), and semantics checks in both Bitcoin and \textit{Neonpool-BTC}, followed by checks to detect double-spends.

 In both Bitcoin and \textit{Neonpool-BTC}, each of the \textit{inputs}, comprising the \texttt{inputtxHash} and \texttt{index} are scanned for double-spends.
 Transaction inputs are validated using the UTXO set.
 Transactions with invalid or spent inputs are discarded.
-It is also checked that none of the inputs exist in the \textit{mempool} in Bitcoin.
+It is also checked that none of the inputs exists in the \textit{ mempool} in Bitcoin.
 For \textit{Neonpool-BTC} the \texttt{dstxFilter} is queried with the tuple \texttt{<inputtxHash, index>} to ascertain that the input does not already exist in the filter.
 If any of the inputs already exist in the \textit{mempool} or \texttt{dstxFilter}, the transaction is dropped, as it constitutes a potential double spend.
 If two transactions with the same inputs are in circulation, the first seen by a node is regarded as safe, while the second is dropped.
 If any transaction input also (referred to as \textit{parent} or \textit{ancestor}) is missing, the transaction is added to the orphan pool.
-It will reside in the orphan pool until its ancestor is received, after which it will be re-processed.
+It will reside in the orphan pool until its ancestor is received, after which it will be reprocessed.
 If the \textit{txBTC} passes the verification process, it is added to the \textit{mempool} in Bitcoin and \texttt{bloomtxFilter} in \textit{Neonpool-BTC}.
-Finally, the transaction hash, \texttt{txHash} is relayed to the connected peers.
+Finally, the transaction hash, \texttt{txHash}, is relayed to the connected peers.